ljsinclair/featurebase-docs/docs/cloud/cloud-authentication/cloud-auth-create-key.md

 * Click **Create a key**.
 * Enter a description of the key to help identify it.
 * Click **Create**.
-* Take a copy of the ID and Secret
+* Take a copy of the ID and Secret.
 * Click **I've Saved The Key** when finished.

 ## Further information